Shubho-R-gif/Photo-editior/README.md

 ** Customize your photo and save it to your device.

 ## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and share!
+This project is licensed under the MIT License - see the [LICENSE](MIT-License) file for details.